You'll graduate Mount Allison with hands-on learning and real-world experiences.

 Other hands-on learning opportunities

 Our experiential learning opportunities don't stop there!
-Connect your academic learning with realistic situations through experiential learning activities in every program.
+Connect your academic learning with real-world experiences through experiential learning activities in every program.

 Community partnerships and volunteering